-The byte at location 80h, and bytes at locations 85h through 8Fh are written using Byte Write operations.
+The byte at location 80h, 85h, and 86h are written using Byte Write operations.
 They cannot be written using a Page Write operation.

-Control bytes 1 through 4, at locations 81h through 84h respectively, are written during a single operation (See Figure 18).
+Control bytes 1 through 4, at locations 81h through 84h respectively, are written during a single operation (see Figure 21).
 The sequence must be: a START, followed by a Slave Address byte, with the R/W bit equal to "0", followed by 81h as the Address Byte, and then followed by exactly four Data Bytes, and a STOP condition.
 The first data byte is written to location 81h, the second to 82h, the third to 83h, and the last one to 84h.